-It's difficult when a loved one passes away, but there are a number of tasks which need to be completed in a timelly manner to ensure that his or her intentions are fulfilled.
+It's a difficult time when a loved one passes away.
+However, there are a number of tasks which need to be completed in a timely manner to ensure that his or her intentions are fulfilled.
 The limitations period for filing a Probate Estate in Missouri is one year from the date of death.
-There are a number of tasks to be completed and it is important to contact a skilled professional as soon as possible.
+In order to protect your loved one's estate, it is important to contact a skilled professional as soon as possible.

 I handle each case personally.
-I have 35 years experience in Probate, Estate Planning, Bankruptcy, Divorce, DWI Defense, Personal Injury and Auto accident cases.
-I have handled every level of litigation, trials and appeals, in the State and Federal Courts of Missouri and Illinois.
+I have 36 years experience in Probate, Estate Planning, Bankruptcy, Divorce, DWI Defense, and Auto Accident Injury cases.
+I have handled every stage and level of litigation, both trials and appeals, in the State and Federal Courts of Missouri and Illinois.
 My varied experience allows me to effectively address my clients' needs, even where areas of law overlap.
 I strive to provide high-quality legal services with integrity at a fair price.
 Call me for a Free Initial Consultation.